yuanzhongqiao/circuitpython/docs/environment.rst

 ~~~~~~~~~~~~~~~~~~~
 Wi-Fi SSID to auto-connect to even if user code is not running.

 In some cases there are additional board specific keys, consult the board
-descriptions on https://circuitpython.org/downloads for more informaton.
+descriptions on https://circuitpython.org/downloads for more information.